jackiejiaqiliu/Interactive-Lab-Hub/Lab 4/README.md

 **NAMES OF COLLABORATORS HERE**

-I did not collaborate with anyone.
+I did not collaborate with anyone for my designs.
+However, Gabriel (not affiliated with Cornell Tech) helped my act out the interactions in the demo video in part b)

 ## Lab Overview